vackosar/vackosar.github.io/_posts/2020-04-08-Python-Context-Manager-With-Statement-Exception-Handling.md

 Nothing.
 Returned object is only holds a reference to a generator and has `__enter__()` and `__exit__()` methods.
 The context object will only return a value from the generator upon `__enter__()` call, and will run the rest of the code after `yield` during `__exit__()` call.

-# Retries using Context Manager
+# Retries Using Context Manager Are Not Possible - Here Is An Alternative

 Do you need to retry when for example storage is momentarily not available?
 However, You cannot implement retries of the code wrapped in `with`.